-The financial strength and stability of the Pasadena Area Community College District is closely aligned with California's economic position as State apportionments, State Mandated Cost Reimbursements including one time money in fiscal year 2015-2016, and property taxes allocated to the District represent approximately 84.6 percent of the unrestricted General Fund.
+The financial strength and stability of the Pasadena Area Community College District is closely aligned with California's economic position as State apportionments, State Mandated Cost Reimbursements including one time money in fiscal year 2016-2017, and property taxes allocated to the District represent approximately 85.6 percent of the unrestricted General Fund.
 As a result of the passage of Proposition 30 and the improving State economy Proposition 98 funds increased, but it remains far from what is needed in terms of funding and stability.
 As a result, it continues to be prudent for the District to maintain its diligent practice of funding strong reserves to manage economic challenges.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017

-While the trend of strong budgets continues in California, the 2016-17 fiscal year budget was developed with caution as a result of economic uncertainties.
-One of the most significant uncertainties is the Education Protection Act that was created as a temporary fix during the recessionary period.
-The sales tax component of the act ends in 2016 which is approximately 20% of the Prop 30 revenue, and the income tax component terminates in 2018.
-Another significant concern is the increasing contribution rates to the STRS and PERS obligations.
+While the trend of strong budgets continues in California, the 2017-18 fiscal year budget was developed with caution as a result of economic uncertainties.
+One of the most significant concern is the increasing contribution rates to the STRS and PERS obligations.